 Medical Student Support

-IU School of Medicine provides a wide range of student support services to ensure that students can access recreational facilities, personal counseling, healthcare, peer support groups and other critical resources to balance the intensity of medical training.
+To assist in student success in these opportunities, IU School of Medicine provides a wide range of student support services to ensure that students can access recreational facilities, personal counseling, health care, peer support groups and other critical resources to balance the intensity of medical training.
 The school also provides students with personalized mentoring and advising support as well as disability accommodations, financial support, advocacy and complaint handling, exam preparation and mock interviews to ensure their academic progress stays on track.

 - Alumnus and wife open home to fourth-year medical students

 - Wellness Tip of the Week: Mindfulness is not just for Meditation!

 - What it takes to become Physician Mentor of the Year

 - From patient to pediatrician: Graduate finds hope in hospitals

 - From sextuplet to surgeon: Dilley focuses on Hoosier health

 - Match Day 2019: Big match with the ‘big easy’ for Indianapolis native